Please download a Languagegeek.com font to view these pages properly.

 This language is spoken by the Hän Hwëch’in people on both sides of the Alaska-Yukon border, in the Dawson city area.
-The writing system follows the typical Dene system of marking tone and nasalisation.
-There seem to be two different versions of this writing system: Alaskan and Yukon.
+The writing system follows the typical Dene system of marking tone and nasalisation, where there can be up to three diacritics per vowel ‹ą̈̀›.
+Two slightly different versions of this writing system: Alaskan and Yukon.
 The few differences will be discussed in the table below.

 The Canadian Census does not individually count Hän speakers.
 According to Howe and Cook, there are less than 5 in Canada.
 There are 7 speakers in the United States (U.S. Census)